abdulkalamazad1001/multi-threaded-http-server/README.md

 ## Notes and Known Limits

-- Only supports HTML, JPEG, and text files (PNG possible, just add the file).
+- Only supports HTML, JPG, and text files (PNG, JPEG possible, just add the file).
 - No HTTPS (SSL) is used—this is a basic learning server.
 - Works best for small demo files—very large files might take longer.
 - No user authentication.